LexMachinaInc/api-alerting-example/README.md

 ## Lex Machina API Alerting Example

-This sample application uses the Lex Machina API to gather a list of cases where your firm represents the defendant.
+This sample "starter pack" application uses the Lex Machina API to gather a list of cases where your firm represents the defendant.

-This "starter pack" application uses the Lex Machina API to retrieve case, judge, and counsel data.
-The setup instructions below assume you have an account at [Lex Machina Developer Portal](https://developer.lexmachina.com/), you have registered this app and have received your API keys.
+Starting the server will retrieve a case list and for each include judge and counsel data.

+The setup instructions below assume you have an account at [Lex Machina Developer Portal](https://developer.lexmachina.com/), you have registered this app and have received and activated an app ID and secret.

- - [My Apps: Developer Portal](https://developer.lexmachina.com/my-apps) to register your app.
+ - [My Apps: Developer Portal](https://developer.lexmachina.com/my-apps) to register and enable your app.
  - Select API "Lex Machina API Beta".
  - Generate an API key and secret.